-Many fleets, including school transportation fleets, were completely unprepared for the steep increase in fuel prices that began in 2008.
+Most U.S. commercial fleets were completely unprepared for the steep increase in fuel prices that began in 2008.
 The unexpected rise in fuel expenses decimated many operating budgets.
-As fuel costs continued to climb, fleets looked for ways to reduce costs by decreasing overhead and eliminating unnecessary fuel expenses in every instance possible.
+As fuel costs continued to climb, organizations unilaterally looked for ways to reduce costs by decreasing overhead and eliminating unnecessary fuel expenses in every instance possible.

-Although U.S. fuel prices have recently shown improved stability, fuel remains a leading expense for school fleets, where diesel engines are still the principle power source.
-Fuel management and consumption audits performed at the height of the fuel price spike, and which have continued through today, show that fuel inventory losses as a result of unplanned circumstances remain a challenge for many of today's fleet fueling operations.
-If left unchecked, these unaccounted fuel losses can wreak havoc on a fleet's fuel budget.
+Although U.S. fuel prices have recently shown some improved stability, fuel remains a leading expense for any operation.
+Fuel management and consumption audits performed at the height of the fuel price spike, and which have continued through today, show that fuel inventory losses as a result of unplanned circumstances remain a challenge for many of today's government, fleet, commercial, bulk and retail fueling operations.
+If left unchecked, these unaccounted fuel losses can wreak havoc on a fuel site's bottom line.

-Due to manual reconciliation's potential for inaccurate calculations, fueling operations that perform manual Statistical Inventory Reconciliation (SIR) for inventory analysis are at risk of worsening their unaccounted fuel losses.
+Due to manual reconciliation's potential for inaccurate calculations, fueling operations that rely on manual methods to perform Statistical Inventory Reconciliation (SIR) for inventory analysis are at risk of worsening their unaccounted fuel losses.
 In short, site operators cannot solve the source of the fuel loss if they don't realize it's happening simply because their math is off.

 All fuel sites are vulnerable to fuel losses, which can result from - among other things - theft, shrinkage, fuel system leaks, short deliveries and meter drift.
-If these issues are not promptly identified and addressed as part of a reliable reconciliation procedure, the losses can quickly add up and drain a school fleet's operating budget.
+If these issues are not promptly identified and addressed as part of a reliable reconciliation procedure, the losses can quickly add up and drain an organization's operating budget.